MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Partner Tearyeyed`
 `Partner Name`: Every bit of our effort...
 It was all worthwhile!

+`Blastoise Normal`
-Blastoise: Would you look at that?
+`Blastoise Name`: Would you look at that?
 I didn't think someone that could take down Groudon'd be such a crybaby!
 Gahahahaha!

 `Lombre Normal`
 `Lombre Name`: Huh?
 What was that?